lonelycode/tyk-io-site-content/v1.8/setup/install-dashboard.md

             "mongo_collection": "tyk_analytics",
             "purge_delay": 10
         }

     }

-In the above snippet, unnecessary fields have been cut out, it's important to make sure that you have set up Tyk to monitor analytics (so the dashboard can display them) and tha the analytics configuration is set up to point at your Mondgo database, for a full run-down of the various parts of the configuration file you can see more details [here](../../v1.6/setup/configuration/).
+In the above snippet, unnecessary fields have been cut out, it's important to make sure that you have set up Tyk to monitor analytics (so the dashboard can display them) and the analytics configuration is set up to point at your Mongo database, for a full run-down of the various parts of the configuration file you can see more details [here](../../v1.6/setup/configuration/).

 ## Step 2: Unzip the Tyk Dashboard tarball

 First off, we need to extract the tarball, this is pretty straightforward:

     vagrant@precise64:~$ tar -xvzf tyk-dashboard-amd64-v0.9-4.tar.gz
     vagrant@precise64:~$ cd tyk-analytics-v0.9-4